Flight cancellations impact Charleston International Airport as winter weather hits East Coast

 With storms and winds moving into the Atlantic Ocean, Storm Team 2 says it could take a few days for flights to get back on track.

-“We are just trying to play catch up with all the flights that were cancelled or postponed as that storm moves over to the mid south,” says Rob Fowler.
+“We are just trying to play catch up with all the flights that were canceled or postponed as that storm moves over to the mid-south,” said Fowler.